debradley/react-parcel-boilerplate/README.md

 * :white_check_mark: turn "Loading..." into an animated component
 * :white_check_mark: use CSS vars for theming
 * :white_check_mark: manipulate the theming dynamically using JavaScript
-* set page-level metadata for SEO
+* :white_check_mark: set page-level metadata for SEO
 * :white_check_mark: maintain async loading of scripts (parcel respects it when updating the link)
 * :x: inline critical CSS; load the rest through JavaScript if necessary (saving for future project)
 * get a better score on [PageSpeed](https://developers.google.com/speed/pagespeed/insights/) than [`react-dead-simple`](https://github.com/debradley/react-dead-simple)